 This article presumes you already have pointed your domain and gone through the process of ordering a Let’s Encrypt certificate through us.
 Also note that this is currently a Beta feature and unforeseen issues and bugs might be precent.
 For more information about our Beta feature programs, go to this […]

 This article is mainly for our clients which already have a Servebolt provisioned Cloudflare account.
-Let us know if you don’t have one yet and we’ll gladly set one up for you.
-That’s all to it really but be aware that the name server change can take up to 24 […]
+Let us know in support if you don’t have one yet and we’ll gladly set one up for you.
+That’s all to it really but be aware that the name server change can take up […]

 Our default webroot is named public.
 You cannot change the actual webroot, but you can symlink the default (forced) webroot to another folder.
 This has the same effect, without implications on the rest of our stack.
 A symlink works as an alias of the webroot.
 Steps in this guide include […]